mhwelander/graphql-cursor-pagination-tutorial/README.md

 ## 5. Return paginated results from PostgreSQL

 This tutorial uses the [pg](https://www.npmjs.com/package/pg]) module to communicate with the PostgreSQL database.
-The [pg](https://www.npmjs.com/package/pg]) module is a driver rather than an ORM, which means there is very little abstraction and makes it easier to see what the PostgreSQL query is doing.
+The [pg](https://www.npmjs.com/package/pg]) module is a driver rather than an ORM.
+Fewer abstractions makes it easier to control the PostgreSQL query.
 In this section you will:

-* Add a PostgreSQL pool
+* Add a PostgreSQL pool and connect to the magic-cards database
 * Update the `paginatedCards` query resolver to get query the magic-cards database
-* Add helper functions to decode/encode cursor
+* Add helper functions to decode/encode the cursors

 To return paginated results from PostgreSQL: